afnog/sse/virtualization/presentation.md

 * Either become `root` (bad practice), or
 * Replace `>` with `| sudo tee` (and `>>` with `sudo tee -a`)

-Remember that when the instructions say `controller` you should write the controller' hostname, `controller.local`.
+Also, when the instructions say `controller`:

+* You should write the controller' hostname, `controller.local`.

 ---
 class: center, middle, inverse